AdobeDocs/workfront.en/help/quicksilver/wf-api/doc-wbhks-api/auth-for-docu-webhook.md

 product-area: documents
 navigation-topic: documents-webhooks-api
 title: Authentication for Document Webhooks
-description: Adobe Workfront document webhooks supports two different forms of authentication: OAuth2 and ApiKey.
-In both cases, Workfront passes authentication tokens in the header when making an API call.
+description: "Adobe Workfront document webhooks supports two different forms of authentication: OAuth2 and ApiKey.
+In both cases, Workfront passes authentication tokens in the header when making an API call."
 ---

 # Authentication for Document Webhooks